DeepRank/deeprank2/tutorials/TUTORIAL.md

 <img style="margin-right: 1.5rem" align="left" src="images/pmhc_pdb_example.png" width="250"/>

-The example dataset that we provide contains PDB files, each representing the structures of a [Major Histocompatibility Complex (MHC) protein](https://en.wikipedia.org/wiki/Major_histocompatibility_complex) with a peptide in its binding pocket, which may or may not bind to form a peptide-MHC (pMHC) complex.
+The example PPIs dataset that we provide contains PDB files, each representing the structures of a [Major Histocompatibility Complex (MHC) protein](https://en.wikipedia.org/wiki/Major_histocompatibility_complex) with a peptide in its binding pocket, which may or may not bind to form a peptide-MHC (pMHC) complex.
 We are interested in predicting the binding affinity (BA) of potential pMHC complexes, which play a key role in T-cell immunity.

 PDB models used in this tutorial have been generated with [PANDORA](https://github.com/X-lab-3D/PANDORA), an anchor restrained modeling pipeline for generating peptide-MHC structures.
 While target data, (i.e., the BA values) for such pMHC complexes, have been retrieved from [MHCFlurry 2.0](https://data.mendeley.com/datasets/zx3kjzc3yx).